Excelsior-Technologies-Community/PHP_Laravel12_CRUD_Using_ReactJS/README.md

 ✅ **Keep both servers running** for smooth development.

-🎉 Your Laravel 12 + React + Inertia CRUD application is now fully ready and documented.
+🎉 Your PHP_Laravel12_CRUD_Using_ReactJS is now fully ready and documented.